intel-analytics/ipex-llm/docker/chronos_unitest_docker/README.md

-# Chronos nightly build docker image
+# How to use chronos in docker
 This dockerfile helps user to build a docker image where Chronos nightly build version is deploied.

 ## Build an image